qianarthurwang/Architecture-Field-Notes/README.md

 > **"Architecture is the art of deciding which trade-offs you can live with."**

 Welcome!
 This repository is a **comprehensive glossary** of architectural patterns.
 It serves as the foundational reference for [**my Substack**](https://qianarthurwang.substack.com/), where I discuss high-level strategy and real-world implementation.
-This repository is where you go if you need a quick, simple explanation of a specific pattern or term
+This repository is where you go if you need a quick, simple explanation of a specific pattern or term.

 ---